 As per federal regulation D, First Internet Bank allows just 6 transactions per month with this money market account.
 You will be charged an excessive transaction fee of $5 per transaction if you go over 6 in any given month.

 If you need access to cash, First Internet Bank will provide ATM surcharge rebates of up to $10 per month with their money market account.

 First Internet Bank’s online savings account is similar to their money market account in many ways but with a few key differences.

 For starters, the online savings account requires a minimum deposit of just $25 to open the account.
 There is zero monthly maintenance fee and no average daily balance you must maintain.
-The current APY, however, is half that of the money market account at 0.25%.
+The current APY, however, is less than one third of the money market account yield at 0.25%.

 |Average daily balance to avoid fee||$0|

 To put this yield in perspective, the current national average for traditional savings accounts is just 0.07% APY.
-That said, there are still several online savings accounts featuring APYs near 0.50% with no minimum balance requirements or fees.
+That said, there are still several online savings accounts featuring APYs over 1.00% with no minimum balance requirements or fees.

 First Internet Bank’s online savings account also limits you to just 6 transactions per month per federal regulation.

 As with the money market account, the online savings account also features up to $10 in ATM surcharge reimbursement per month.